 “Prose of a Con” – The Russell Wardlow Story

-Electronic music-based nonprofit Give A Beat partners with DanceGruv Radio and DJ Times for a new radio series called “Prose of a Con”, featuring the work of Russell Wardlow.
-Each episode will showcase Wardlow’s prose and poetry, which will be spoken aloud by DJs across the electronic music community.
+Electronic music social justice nonprofit Give a Beat, DanceGruv Radio, and DJ Times have partnered for a new radio series called Prose of a Con.
+The six-part series will run October 13 through December 22, 2019, with each episode showcasing Wardlow’s prose and poetry, which will be spoken aloud by DJs across the electronic music community.
 Wardlow, resident #78756 of the Omaha Correctional Center, composes his work entirely behind bars.
-His poignant and insightful readings speak to the destructive nature of the prison system as much as they do the healing power of artistic expression, sentiments he and Give A Beat both share.
+His poignant and insightful readings speak to the destructive nature of the prison system as much as they do the healing power of artistic expression.

-“Prose of a Con”, a project started by Wardlow in 2017, tells his story as an artist trapped in the prison system.
-Prose discovered Give a Beat by chance when Wardlow’s best friend and partner the project, Katie Andrews, met Marshall Jones, the CEO of DanceGruv Radio.
+The Prose of a Con project, started by Wardlow in 2017, tells his story as an artist trapped in the prison system.
+Prose discovered Give a Beat by chance when Wardlow’s best friend and partner the project, Katie Andrews, met Marshall Jones, CEO of DanceGruv Radio.
 Both Wardlow and Andrews appear on the radio series to speak about the challenges and rewards of fostering creative freedom when physical freedom remains out of reach.

-For more information and work from Russell Wardlow:
+For more information and work from Russell Wardlow: PROSE OF A CON